compbiomed/singleCellTK/exec/Import_pipeline_usage.md

 -d The desired output directory name

-If users wish to run this script as a batch job on a computing cluster, they may simply do so by:
+If users wish to run this script as a batch job on a computing cluster, we have provided a .sh script that may be used to run the pipeline Rscript:

 ```
 qsub importScript.sh